FiorellaChilcon/web3-practice/README.md

 returns the transactions of the last block

 ### POST /transactions/perform
-transfers money from an address to another body params:
+transfers money from an address to another <br>
+body params:
 ```
 {